SayNode/FondueSwap/documentation/Quoter.md

 ## Frontend operations:

+- If the frontend wants to find the amount of token X or Y needed a specific add liquidity, just call the quoteLiqInputToken0 or quoteLiqInputToken1
 - If the frontend wants to find the pool path for the multi pool swaps:
   1. Created pools should be save in a back end as nodes in a graph
   2. We should call the backend with 2 tokens and get the smallest path between them